Kotlin/KEEP/proposals/stdlib/exclusive-ranges.md

 ### Binning and Bucketing Continuous Ranges

 [Discretization of continuous features](https://en.wikipedia.org/wiki/Discretization_of_continuous_features) is a common mathematical operation.
-This task comes up in mathematical modeling, statistics, probability, and machine learning.
+This task comes up in mathematical modeling, basic statistics, probability, and machine learning.

 For instance, I may bin `Sale` objects on their `price` into interval buckets of size `20.0`.